Uganda signs contract for construction of USD 3 billion Standard Gauge Rail project

 Yapi Merkezi which is also executing Tanzania’s SGR flipped the deal from the Chinese in 2022, with an offer of contractor financing albeit at a higher ticket price.

 Wamburu says Uganda has harmonized the designs and standards of its SGR with Kenya and has secured a commitment that Nairobi, which has so far built 592km of SGR to Naivasha, would extend its line to Malaba.
-However, unlike Kenya which has opted for diesel-powered locomotives, Uganda has gone for an electricity-powered network.
+However, unlike Kenya which has opted for diesel-powered locomotives, Uganda, ,like Tanzania, has gone for an electric traction for its SGR.